peekjef72/veeam_exporter/README.md

 pip3 install --upgrade veeam_exporter
 ```

-then you can use the entry point create by the installer of the module in /usr/local/bin/veeam_exporter or in [venv]/bin/veeam_exporter for venv context.
+then you can use the entry point, createc by the installer of the module in /usr/local/bin/veeam_exporter or in [venv]/bin/veeam_exporter for venv context.
 The recommanded usage is in venv.

 <summary>Usage as a Python Script</summary>